MALAWI BIRDING TOUR: DETAILED ITINERARY

 Malawi: Days 2-3 The vast forest reserve of Dzalanyama lies to the west of Lilongwe towards the Mozambique border.
 Within the Dzalanyama Forest Reserve is one of the largest expanses of miombo woodland remaining in the country.
 The woodland covers the low-lying flat areas and ranges from galleries of evergreen forest along the rivers to climax Brachystegia forest on the slopes of the hills.
 The reserve is not rich in mammals but what might be lacking in terms of large herds of game is certainly made up for by a host of birds, many of them miombo endemics.
 At this time of year, most birds will be actively breeding whilst the very big bird parties so characteristic of this habitat will just be forming.
 Early morning sounds emanating from the forest will include a chorus of Ring-necked and Emerald-spotted Wood Doves and perhaps the rhythmic calls of Southern Ground Hornbills, but we will be concentrating on finding species such as the localized Pale-billed Hornbill and the uncommon Stierling’s Woodpecker (the latter restricted to Malawi, southernmost Tanzania and northern Mozambique).

-If we can find some flowering proteas we may well find an array of sunbirds that could include Eastern Miombo, Copper, Amethyst and Western Violet-backed, and hopefully the gorgeous Anchieta’s (or Red-and-blue) or even the uncommon Shelley’s.
+If we can find some flowering proteas we may well find an array of sunbirds that could include the range-restricted Eastern Miombo as well as Copper, Amethyst and Western Violet-backed Sunbirds, and hopefully two more range-restricted species: the gorgeous Anchieta’s (or Red-and-blue) and the uncommon Shelley’s Sunbirds.

 Other miombo specialities here include Whyte’s Barbet, Miombo and Rufous-bellied Tits, Miombo Rock Thrush, Miombo Scrub Robin, Red-capped Crombec, Stierling’s Wren Warbler, the somewhat unusual Böhm’s Flycatcher, Souza’s Shrike and Reichard’s and Black-eared Seedeaters, and we shall hope to find most of them during our explorations.
 Even the rare and localized Olive-headed Weaver occurs here, although we would need much luck to see it.